watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 All tests are located under the tests directory.
 For example the demo unit test is located at tests/[app name]/controllers/test_index.py.

-Watson supports both nose and `py.test`_ for use with the runtests command.
+Watson supports both nose and `py.test`_ for use with the runtests command and one of these is required to run application test suites.

 .. _py.test: http://pytest.org/latest/